 The prognosis for facial nerve damage depends on the underlying cause.
-Many patients who have required surgery to remove tumors may have unavoidable permanent injury to the facial nerve, whereas more than 70% of persons who experience Bell's palsy will have complete recovery.
+Many patients who have required surgery to remove tumors may have unavoidable permanent injury to the facial nerve, whereas a majority of persons who experience Bell's palsy will have complete recovery.
 The best outcomes occur with rapid diagnosis and treatment.

 Viewers share their comments